Particular/docs.particular.net/servicecontrol/plugins.md

 * Custom check that runs once, when the endpoint host starts
 * Periodic check that runs at defined intervals

 The result of a custom check is either success or a failure (with a detailed description defined by the developer).
-This result is sent as a message to the ServiceControl queue.
+This result is sent as a message to the ServiceControl queue and status will be shown in the ServicePulse UI.

 **Related articles**